STEAM-Science/spectrometer_calibration/README.md

 # STEAM Spectrometer Calibration

-Python code to create calibration curves for Amptek's soft X-Ray spectrometer ([Amptek X-123 SDD](https://www.amptek.com/internal-products/x-123-complete-x-ray-spectrometer)) and hard X-Ray spectrometer ([Amptek X-123 CdTe](https://www.amptek.com/internal-products/x-123-cdte-complete-x-ray-gamma-ray-spectrometer-with-cdte-detector)).
+Python code to create calibration curves for Amptek's soft X-Ray spectrometer and hard X-Ray spectrometer.
 This code has the following functions:

 ## Table of Contents